odroe/rc/README.md

 # RC

-RC is a configuration collection manager that uses `.` (dot) to set and read collection contents.
+RC is a configuration/collection manager that uses `.` (dot) to set and read collection contents.
 And it is designed with loaders to load collections from various locations such as environment variables.

 RC's name uses the acronym of `Runtime Configure`/`Real Collection`.
 You can use it as a collection container, and you can also use it as a configuration manager with a loader.